cecat/CeC-HA-Addons/addons/yamcam3/README.md

 cameras.
 It's been tested on Home Assistant running on a Raspberry Pi 4 and on an Intel Celeron (neither of which support Advanced Vector Extensions (AVX) instructions).

+Did I mention this is a work in progress?